 Install the “Code39” from the above link.

 We can see the font style of “Code39” in the font list after installing it, close, and reopen the excel.
 We can see in the list as follows:

 Now link the barcode column with the code column and then change the font of the “Bar Code” column to “Code39”.

 Here we can observe the barcodes for the code number of the products, and we can increase the size of the barcode as per our convenience for better visualization by increasing the font size.

 Example #2 – Creating barcode using the “Barcode” Font

-Let’s see how can we create barcode by using “Barcode” font by taking few values to convert into a barcode.
+Let’s see how we can generate a barcode by using the “Barcode” font by taking few values to convert into a barcode.

 Assume that we have got the items list for the shop.
-These items have some code and we need to convert the code into barcode but here we got the code which includes both numeric and alphabetical as below:
+These items have some code, and we need to convert the code into a barcode, but here we got the code which includes both numeric and alphabetical as below:

 As when we install the barcode font, we can observe that this will reflect in the font list of the excel sheet.